Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 -Fewer contributions from external users mean less management overhead regarding quality control and interaction.

     -Disadvantages of private repository
--Private repositories do not serve as a public portfolio, which may be a disadvantage for developers looking to showcase their skills.
+1. Private repositories do not serve as a public portfolio, which may be a disadvantage for developers looking to showcase their skills.
--Without community input, projects may lack diverse perspectives and ideas that can enhance development.
+2. Without community input, projects may lack diverse perspectives and ideas that can enhance development.
--The lack of public visibility may mean fewer opportunities for external contributions and engagement.
+3. The lack of public visibility may mean fewer opportunities for external contributions and engagement.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+-commits are is a saved snapshot of a project’s changes at a specific point in time.
     -steps involved in making first commit
 1. install git in your pc
 2. configure your git environment with your name and email
 3. create a repository in your github account